Mont Calm

-Located in Abingdon, Washington County, Virginia, Mont Calm — also known as Montcalm — is a historic house.
+Mont Calm — also known as Montcalm — is a historic house in Abingdon, Virginia, United States.
 It is a two-story, five-bay brick farmhouse constructed in the Federal style that dates back to 1827.
 Its two-story extension, which was added in approximately 1905, is 40 feet long and 30 feet broad.
 A standing seam metal gable roof covers the home, which has a limestone base.
 A porch with a shed roof and Tuscan order columns supports the front facade.
-Virginia Governor David Campbell lived there (1779–1859).
+Virginia Governor David Campbell lived there (1779–1859.

 It was listed on the National Register of Historic Places in 1974.